-What follow is a broad depiction of our hiring workflow, from first contact to job offer signing.
-[Resource onboarding] has its own dedicated chapter in this playbook.
+What follows is a broad depiction of our hiring workflow, from first contact to job offer signing.
+[Resource onboarding] has its dedicated chapter in this playbook.

 How we collect CVs

-Candidates apply via our company website or by mail, to firstname.lastname@example.org.
-Please send your CV in the format that more represents your skills and attitude.
-Beside your CV a bit of a presentation is very welcome as it can help us understand who you are and what you exepect from us.
+Candidates apply via our company website or by mail, to email@example.com.
+Please send your CV in a format that more represents your skills and attitude.
+Besides your CV, a bit of a presentation is very welcome as it can help us understand who you are and what you expect from us.

-We'll propose you a one-hour slot for a first interview.
+We'll propose you a one-hour slot for the first interview.
 We'll both collect information about each other and will keep a record of our discussion for future reference.

-We do our best to get an interview with each and all candidates.
+We do our best to get an interview with every candidate.
 Taking the first interview is not binding.
-If both we and you will be interested in establishing a job relation, we'll proceed to next steps.
+If both we and you will be interested in establishing a job relationship, we'll proceed to the next steps.

 The first interview has the following goals: